-Conduct of the election
+Conduct of ALCT elections

-The Electoral Commissioner will appoint a Returning Officer to conduct the election for each group or region, under his supervision, and will approve all forms and procedures.
-The 2005-06 election timetable appears at the beginning of this booklet.
+The Electoral Commissioner will appoint a Returning Officer to conduct the election for each electoral area, under his supervision, and will approve all forms and procedures.
+The 2024 election timetable appears on the back cover of this booklet.